test-kitchen/kitchen-vagrant/CONTRIBUTING.md

 1. Fork the repository.
 2. Create a feature branch off `main`.
-3. Make your change, adding or updating tests to cover it — the suite requires 100% line coverage.
+3. Make your change, adding or updating tests to cover it.
 4. Make sure `bundle exec rake` passes.
 5. Push the branch to your fork and open a pull request.